Designated hitter: Major League Baseball rule

 The designated hitter is a player who does not play a position in the field, but instead replaces the pitcher in the batting order.
-However, a starting pitcher (and not relievers) may also opt starting as a designated hitter simultaneously, in such case the pitcher bat himself as the designated hitter.
-The DH may only be used for the pitcher (and not any other position player), as stated in Rule 5.11.
+However, a starting pitcher (but not relievers) may choose to also start as the designated hitter so that the pitcher bats for himself.
+The DH may only be used for the pitcher (and not any other position player) as stated in Rule 5.11.
 Use of the DH is optional, but must be determined before the start of the game.
+If a team does not begin a game with a DH, the team's pitchers (or pinch hitters) must bat for the entire game.

 The designated hitter can be moved to a fielding position during the game.
-If the DH is moved to another position, his team forfeits the role of the designated hitter, and the pitcher or another player (the latter possible only in case of a multiple substitution) would bat in the spot of the position player replaced by the former DH.
+If the DH is moved to another position, his team forfeits the role of designated hitter, and the pitcher or another player (the latter possible only in case of a multiple substitution) would bat in the spot of the position player replaced by the former DH.
 If the designated hitter is moved to pitcher, any subsequent pitcher (or pinch-hitter thereof) would bat should that spot in the batting order come up again (except for a further multiple substitution).
 Likewise, if a pinch-hitter bats for a non-pitcher, and then remains in the game as the pitcher, the team would forfeit the use of the DH for the remainder of the game, and the player who was DH would become a position player (or exit the game).